DEMOCRAT & SENTINEL

 Peter McGough

 JUSTICE OF THE PEACE and SCRIVENGER, Clearfield township, Cambria county, Penna.
-Collections and other
+Collections and other business will be promptly attended to.

 May 9, 1854.